Everyone deserves a seat at the table

 - Ensure employees feel more included - in 2023, we again aim to improve our employee inclusion score to more than 72%.

 - Hear more employees' views - we will work towards matching or improving on the participation in our most recent DEI survey, aiming for 62% or more of employees to contribute to our Global DEI survey.

 - We will give under-represented groups a space to talk and celebrate.
-In 2022, we wanted to launch 3 global Employee Resource Groups (ERGs).
-We have launched 4 employee resource groups (ERGs) so far: Women in Leadership, LGBTQIA+, People of Colour and Differently Abled.
+In 2022, we launched 4 employee resource groups (ERGs): Women in Leadership, LGBTQIA+, People of Colour and Differently Abled.
 We will support these groups to thrive and implement a process for future ERGs.